geogebra/geogebra/giac/README.md

 ## Testing ##

-Enter `node ./` in the current folder.
+Enter `npm test` in the current folder.

 ## Authors ##

 Giac was mostly written and is continuously developed by Bernard Parisse
 <bernard.parisse@univ-grenoble-alpes.fr>.
 The Node port was implemented
 by Zoltán Kovács <zoltan@geogebra.org>.

+## Acknowledgments ##

+The Node port of Giac is dedicated to Gábor Ancsin, one of the most prominent JavaScript heroes of the [GeoGebra](http://www.geogebra.org) [Team](http://www.geogebra.org/team).